• Skip to primary navigation

 Austin Majors

-The Professional Educator Standards Board and Paraeducator Board met last week, Wednesday, May 21 through Friday, May 23, 2025, at The HAPO Center in Pasco, Washington.
-Below is a summary of the discussion and action items the Boards considered at the meeting.
-For more information about the meetings, visit the PESB website or contact PESB@k12.wa.us.
+The Professional Educator Standards Board (PESB) (materials) and Paraeducator Board (materials) met last month in SeaTac, WA.
+Below is a summary of the discussion and action items the Boards considered at the May 2026 board meeting.

 AGENCY UPDATES